cod3astro/neuralprot_beta/README.md

 ### Step 2: Model Group Routing

-Rather than training one massive model to predict all GO terms simultaneously, NeuralProt uses **Dynamic Tree Splitting** — an automated process that grouped the 38,560+ GO terms in the ontology into 375 biologically coherent clusters based on annotation co-occurrence patterns in the training data.
+Rather than training one massive model to predict all GO terms simultaneously, NeuralProt uses **Dynamic Tree Splitting**, an automated process that grouped the 38,560+ GO terms in the ontology into 375 biologically coherent clusters based on annotation co-occurrence patterns in the training data.

 Each cluster became one model group.
 Groups tend to contain GO terms that are biologically related, for example, one group covers all kinase-related molecular function terms, another covers terms related to ion channel activity.
 This means each model only needs to learn a focused, manageable prediction task rather than the entire annotation space.